Isn't it harmless? (real love VS. reality)

 isn't it harmless

-that our GPS said on the narrow road
+our GPS saying on the narrow road with

 who are You to tell me